ricardobg/DigitalPedalBoard/README.md

 But if you want to create your own effects and make your physical pedalboard, you'll need to learn (if you don't know it already):

  - Python 2.7* programming language (take a look at the [Python 2 Official Tutorial](http://docs.python.org/2/tutorial/ "Python 2 Official Tutorial"))
- - Basic knowledge in DSP (Digital Signal Processing), you only have to understand how to make things work and to understand some basic filters
+ - Basic knowledge in DSP (Digital Signal Processing), you only have to understand how to make things work and some basic filters
  - [AudioLazy](https://github.com/danilobellini/audiolazy "AudioLazy") package
  - If you want to build a physical pedalboard, you'll need some knowledge in eletrical circuits (no big deal, you won't need to know how to analyze transient ciruits and complicated stuff)
  - If you want to build everything by yourself, you may need to know how to program a microcontroller (we recommend [Arduino](http://arduino.cc/ "Arduino")), but you can choose any microcontroller you want